 Meet Chris de Vries, an up and coming lady pro.
-Follow her as she takes goes through her first season on the Ladies European Tour
+Follow her as she takes you through her season on the Ladies European Tour and to great places to play around the world.

 Caddies on tour